DarienLibrary/website_content/content/_finished/summerreading/summer_reading_kids.md

 <div class="col-md-4">
 <div style="padding: 10px 10px 10px 10px;">
 <h4 style="color:#157C2F;">Step One</h4>
-Each participant in Darien Time Machine 3000 will receive an Timeline Map that consists of 11 reading challenges and 5 physical challenges.
-Kids will fill out their own Timeline Map each time they visit the Library.
+Each participant in Darien Time Machine 3000 will receive an Timeline sheet that consists of 11 reading challenges and 5 physical challenges.
+Kids will fill out their Timeline challenges through the Beanstack website or app.
 </div>
 </div>
 <div class="col-md-4">
 <div style="padding:10px;">
 <h4 style="color:#157C2F;">Step Two</h4>

-Aspiring time travelers may ask for a clue to help get the lost librarians back to 2020 at each time capsule.
-Participants who complete their Timeline Map by Friday, August 14th will be entered into a Grand Prize raffle.
+Aspiring time travelers can choose to solve a puzzle at each time capsule to help get the lost librarians back to 2020.
+Participants who complete their Timeline sheet by Friday, August 14th will be entered into a Grand Prize raffle.

 </div>
 </div>